martinfleis/phd-thesis/source/10_Existing approaches to classification of urban form.md

 - often flat
 - different scales
 - Lehner proposes generic UST framework, which is hierarchical typology.
 But since it is generic and typological it does not fulfil conditions above either.

+The concept of UST (and related Urban Structural Unit) has been first developed for planning purposes in the 1960s [@lehner2019], alongside the UM concepts of morphological region (REF conzen) or *tessuta urbana* (REF Muratori, Cannigia), with which it shares the core of the definition based on the internal homogeneity.
+In the RS, UST started to appear since the early 1990s [@lehner2019] and become quickly popular.
+However, the methods and terms are still remaining inconsistent.

 *In relation to the OCM requirements it is complicated to assess the concept as a whole due to its internal inconsistency, but USTs are mostly typologies.*